 To find out how to have stronger talent and leaders to grow more easily, quickly and profitability, AND enjoy the ride, try our complimentary Agile Growth Checklist.
 This self-service questionnaire takes 5 to 10 minutes to complete.
 You'll receive the checklist with your responses immediately.
 Within 24 hours, you'll receive a compiled report highlighting areas to improve.
 Complete section 2 to check your A-player processes.
 Or complete all 7 sections to find out how your company is doing in each of the 7 areas needed to produce more rapid, profitable and sustainable growth.
 This report is complementary and involves no obligation.

 In my last article, I wrote about how midsize companies can make more progress at implementing the processes and systems that will enable them to grow and grow profitably.
 But is it really progress if you’re not going in the right direction?
 And how do you know if you are going in the right direction?

-While various types of processes and systems are needed to grow beyond a company’s current level (see the first article in this series), some types of systems will need to be chosen (or tailored) specifically for that unique business AND to support and execute its strategy in the market.
+While various common types of processes and systems are needed for any company to grow beyond their current level (see the first article in this series), some types of systems will need to be chosen (or tailored) specifically for that unique business AND to support and execute its unique strategy in the market.

 Developing a clear strategy is not only important to making the right progress.
 It’s also important for ensuring a company is pursuing truly valuable growth opportunities.